ydLiu-HIT/deSALT/README.md

 	-N --top-num-aln      [INT]    	Max allowed number of secondary alignment.
 [5] -Q --without-qual              	Don't output base quality in SAM.
-	-f --temp-file-perfix [STR]    	Perfix of temp file during the program. [./1pass_anchor] If you run more than one tgs program in the same time, you must point at a different perfix of temp file for each program!
+	-f --temp-file-perfix [STR]    	Route of temporary files after the first-pass alignment. [./1pass_anchor] If you run more than one deSALT program in the same time, you must point out different routes of temporary files for each program!
+					If no, every deSALT program will write temporary data to the same file which will cause crash of program in 2-pass alignment due to inconsistent temporary data.
 	-o --output           [STR]     Output file (SAM format). [./aln.sam]
 ```